 The Company determines if an arrangement contains a lease and the classification of that lease, if applicable, at its inception.
-Operating leases are included in operating lease right-of-use ("ROU") assets, operating lease liabilities and operating lease liabilities, net of current portion in the Condensed Consolidated Balance Sheets.
-The Company has finance leases as detailed in the Long-Lived Assets section above.
+Operating leases are included in operating lease right-of-use ("ROU") assets, operating lease liabilities, current portion and operating lease liabilities, net of current portion in the Condensed Consolidated Balance Sheets.
 For leases with terms of twelve months or less, the Company does not recognize ROU assets or lease liabilities on the Condensed Consolidated Balance Sheets.
 Additionally, the Company elected to use the practical expedient to not separate lease and non-lease components for leases of real estate, meaning that for these leases, the non-lease components are included in the associated ROU asset and lease liability balances on the Company's Condensed Consolidated Balance Sheets.